Virabhadra: Origin

+Virabhadra was created by Shiva after Sati, Shiva's wife, immolated herself during the Daksha Yajña.

+The origin of the Daksha Yajña legend lies in Taittirīya Samhita 2.6.8, where Rudra (later Shiva) was excluded from the sacrifice by the Devas, then Rudra pierced the sacrifice.
+Pushan lost his teeth and Bhaga got blinded.
+This legend is also mentioned in the Shatapatha Brāhmana of the Shukla Yajurveda and in the Gopatha Brāhmana of the Atharvaveda.
+The Gopatha Brāhmana version mentions Prajapati as the one who excluded Rudra from the sacrifice.
+In post-Vedic literature, Daksha Prajapati excluded Shiva from the Yajña.

-According to Shaivism, Virabhadra's origins are described follows: Sati was the youngest daughter of Daksha.
+According to Shaivism, Virabhadra's origins are described as follows: Sati was the youngest daughter of Daksha.
 While growing up, she had her heart set on Shiva and worshipped him.
-During the svayamvara of Sati, Daksha invited all the devas and princes except Shiva.
+During the svayamvara of Sati, Daksha invited all the Devas and princes except Shiva.
 Sati cast her garland into the air, calling upon Shiva to receive it, and beheld him to be standing in the midst of the court, with the garland about his neck.
 Daksha had no choice but to accept the marriage of his daughter to Shiva.

 One day, Daksha invited all the deities, as well as all of his children and grandchildren, in order to perform a ritual sacrifice, deliberately not inviting Sati and Shiva.
 Sati's urge to attend the event, due to her affection towards her parents, overpowered the social etiquette of not going to an uninvited ceremony.
 When Shiva refused to accompany her, Sati insisted on attending the ritual without him.
-Upon her arrival, Daksha started to humiliate her husband and she, expressing his hatred for Shiva in front of the entire assembly of people.
+Upon her arrival, Daksha started to humiliate her and her husband, expressing his hatred for Shiva in front of the entire assembly of people.
 Unable to bear the ignominy, the furious Sati leapt into the sacrificial fire, immolating herself with her yogic abilities.
 When Shiva heard of these tidings, he tore a clump of his matted hair, from which Virabhadra and Bhadrakali emerged.
 Shiva instructed Virabhadra to lay waste to the sacrifice, and destroy all of its participants.
+Veerabhadra is a small element of Shiva.
+Shiva himself personally did not want to get into a violent mode.
+So, he took a strand of his hair and created Veerabhadra.

 The Padma Purana identifies Virabhadra as the fierce form of Mangala (Mars).
 Virabhadra is born when Shiva, due to his anguish regarding the death of Sati, perspires, and his perspiration falls upon the earth.
 This gives birth to the fierce Virabhadra, who destroys the sacrifice.
 In the aftermath, Shiva calms him down and makes him Angaraka, the planet Mars.